IsaBison/helm-core-fragment/README.md

 There's been some small tweaks to a few of the mtf files in the catalog to improve consistancy.
 Some things are still outstanding, e.g. 'history' vs. 'hist'.

-The json versions are close approximations of the mtf structure, though unit name, model, alias, and nicknames are in separate fields.
+The json versions are close approximations of the mtf structure, though unit name, model, alias, and nicknames are in separate fields, and a variety of things that should be numbers are strings.
 The schema is my first time making one so... it's probably not great and may be removed.

 `catalog.json` includes entries for each unit where